httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 or by sending multiple digests from which the receiver chooses.
 A receiver that depends on a digest for security will be vulnerable to attacks on the weakest algorithm it is willing to accept.
-Endpoints are advised that sending multiple values consumes resources, which may be wasted if the receiver ignores them (see {{representation-digest}}).
+Endpoints are advised that sending multiple values consumes resources that may be wasted if the receiver ignores them (see {{representation-digest}}).

-While algorithm agility allows the migration to stronger algorithms it does not prevent the use of weaker algorithms.
+While algorithm agility allows the migration to stronger algorithms, it does not prevent the use of weaker algorithms.
 Integrity fields do not provide any mitigations for downgrade or substitution attacks (see Section 1 of {{?RFC6211}}) of the hashing algorithm.
-To protect against such attacks, endpoints could restrict their set of supported algorithms to stronger ones and protect the fields value by using TLS and/or digital signatures.
+To protect against such attacks, endpoints could restrict their set of supported algorithms to stronger ones and protect the fields' value by using TLS and/or digital signatures.

 ## Resource Exhaustion {#sec-exhaustion}

-Integrity fields validation consumes computational resources.
+Integrity field validation consumes computational resources.
-In order to avoid resource exhaustion, implementations can restrict validation of the algorithm types, number of validations, or the size of content.
+In order to avoid resource exhaustion, implementations can restrict validation of the algorithm types, the number of validations, or the size of content.
 In these cases, skipping validation entirely or ignoring validation failure of a more-preferred algorithm leaves the possibility of a downgrade attack (see {{sec-agility}}).